CHINAKNOWLEDGE - a universal guide for China studies | HOME | About | Guestbook |

 Map Eastern Jin DynastyMap Eastern Jin Dynasty

-In 317 AD the Jin government shifted their capital from Luoyang 洛陽/modern Henan to Jiankang 建康 (modern Nanjing 南京/Jiangsu) in the lower Yangtse 長江 region.
-For the next century the border between south and north was a permanently changing frontier.
+Driven away by the rebellion of non-Chinese tribes in northern China the Jin court in 317 CE fled the ancient capital Luoyang 洛陽 (modern Luoyang, Henan) and founded a new capital in the southeast in Jiankang 建康 (modern Nanjing 南京, Jiangsu) in the lower Yangtze region.
+North China was given up and was for more almost three centuries controlled by non-Chinese states.
+The border between south and north was a permanently changing frontier.
 The years in the map give the approximate date of the most important border changes.
-Until 420 the Eastern Jin (Dongjin 東晉) government was able to regain a substantial part of territory south of the Yellow River 黃河.
+Until 420 the government of the Eastern Jin empire 東晉 (317-420) was able to regain a substantial part of territory south of the Yellow River.

 After the escape to the south, a part of the local administration structure of the north was simply moved to the south, and areas and commanderies from the north were installed as a temporary southern mirror for their original place.
-Therefore we can find regional designations in the area of modern Jiangsu province that are normally located in Shandong, Henan or even Hebei, like Qingzhou 青州, Yanzhou 兖州 and Youzhou 幽州.
-Likewise, vitual commanderies were installed in the hope to return the to the north once later, like Qi 齊 or Nan-Qiao 南譙.
+Therefore some regional designations can be found in the area of modern Jiangsu province that were formerly located in Shandong, Henan or even Hebei, like the provinces of Qingzhou 青州, Yanzhou 兖州 and Youzhou 幽州.
+Likewise, virtual commanderies were installed in the hope to return the to the north once later, like Qi 齊 or Nan-Qiao 南譙.